 Mauled by Tigers

 2013 – We lost 3-1 at Hull City, the first time we had lost to the Tigers in seventeen meetings.
 They opened the scoring when a Jake Livermore strike was deflected off Martin Škrtel, before Steven Gerrard equalised with a free kick.
 David Meyler put the home side ahead before Škrtel diverted a shot from Tom Huddlestone into his own net for an own goal.

 2012 - Daniel Agger headed in the only goal of the game as we hosted Southampton in a Premiership fixture.

 2008 – We were held to a goalless Premiership draw at Anfield by West Ham United as we went to the top of the table.
 A Kop mosaic in support of Michael Shields was held up prior to kick off.

 1982 – Sub keeper Diego Cavalieri was born in São Paulo.
 He signed from Palmeiras in his native Brazil for £3.5m in July 2008, making just ten senior appearances, all in cup competitions, although he sat on the bench on a further 103 occasions.
 He moved on to Italian side Cesena for £1.2m in August 2010.

 1973 - Forward Alan Waddle made his League bow in our defeat of West Ham United at Anfield, with Peter Cormack bagging the only goal of the game.
 Chris Lawler missed this game through injury, having played in all of our previous 102 League games.

-1981 - Ray Kennedy was sent off for two bookable offences in the first half of our goalless League Cup Fourth Round tie at Arsenal.
+1981 - Ray Kennedy was sent off for two bookable offences in the first half of our goalless League Cup Fourth Round tie at Arsenal as Terry McDermott played his 300th reds game.
 Fortunately, we won the replay the following week, en route to retaining the trophy.